 Dinner parties are completely different for me now than how they used to be.
 I used to spend the whole day in the kitchen happily cooking for guests.
 Now I’m lucky if I can spare 30 minutes.
 The key to me, therefore, is to keep it as quick and simple as possible.

-This Prosciutto and Melon Appetizer is perfect as a quick, easy and simple appetizer for when you have guests.
+This Prosciutto with Melon Appetizer is perfect as a quick, easy and simple appetizer.

 It’s a play on the classic prosciutto and melon combination.
 But there’s no fiddly wrapping of melon in meat.
 Instead, you chop up the melon and mix it with cilantro and citrus juices.
 Then you crisp up the prosciutto in a frying pan and chop it up too.
 The melon mixture goes into pre-baked phyllo cups (look for these in the freezer section near the frozen pie crusts, puff pastry and regular phyllo) and then you top the melon with a sprinkle of the crispy prosciutto.